BIONF/fDOG/README.md

 Within the data package we provide a set of 78 reference taxa.
 They can be automatically downloaded during the setup.
 This data comes "ready to use" with the *fdog* framework.
 Species data must be present in the three directories listed below:

-* genome_dir (Contains sub-directories for proteome fasta files for each species)
+* searchTaxa_dir (Contains sub-directories for proteome fasta files for each species)
-* blast_dir (Contains sub-directories for BLAST databases made with `makeblastdb` out of your proteomes)
+* coreTaxa_dir (Contains sub-directories for BLAST databases made with `makeblastdb` out of your proteomes)
-* weight_dir (Contains feature annotation files for each proteome)
+* annotation_dir (Contains feature annotation files for each proteome)

 For each species/taxon there is a sub-directory named in accordance to the naming schema ([Species acronym]@[NCBI ID]@[Proteome version])